tronprotocol/tips/tip-XXXX.md

 ## Account Roles

-Every TRON account has an Owner Key that:
+### Every TRON account has an Owner Permission that:

-.
-Acts as the primary authority of the account
+· Acts as the primary authority of the account
-.
-Is always valid and active
+· Is always valid and active

-## This TIP introduces an additional key role:
+This TIP introduces an additional key role:

-Inheritance Key
+## Inheritance Key

-.
-Can only be enabled, disabled, or replaced by the Owner Key .
-Exists by default for all accounts, but is initially disabled .
-Has an independent Seed Phrase distinct from the Owner Key .
-Structurally functions as a time-based Active Permission
+· Can only be enabled, disabled, or replaced through the Owner Permission · Is displayed in a dedicated Inheritance Key slot
+· Exists for all accounts, but is initially disabled and unconfigured · Has an independent Seed Phrase distinct from the Owner Key · Structurally functions as a time‑based Active Permission

-The existence of the Inheritance Key at the protocol level is mandatory, while enabling it is entirely optional and requires explicit Owner Key authorization.
+After implementation of this proposal, every TRON account natively supports a dedicated Inheritance Key slot.
+This slot is disabled by default and remains unconfigured until explicitly configured through the Owner Permission.

-Merely configuring the delay and enabling the Inheritance Key does not grant transaction authority until the inactivity condition is fulfilled.
+Note: Merely configuring the delay does not grant the Inheritance Key transaction authority until the Owner inactivity condition is fulfilled.

 ## Inheritance Key States

-The protocol defines three explicit and auditable states:
+The Inheritance Key can exist in one of the following three states:

-1. Disabled
+### 1. Disabled

-No delay configured
+· No delay is configured
-The key is completely inactive at the protocol level
+· The key is completely inactive at the protocol level

-2. Configured Delay
+### 2. Configured

-period is defined and signed by the Owner Key
-Owner inactivity countdown has started
-The key is not yet authorized to sign transactions
+· An inactivity delay period is defined and confirmed through the Owner Permission · Immediately after configuration, the Owner inactivity countdown begins · The key is not yet authorized to sign transactions until the configured delay period expires · After any valid Owner activity (successful state‑changing transactions confirmed through the Owner Permission), the countdown timer resets to the full configured delay period

-3. Active
+### 3. Active

-.
-Owner inactivity condition for the configured delay is satisfied .
-The Inheritance Key is authorized to sign transactions with Active Permission scope .
-Activation of the Inheritance Key never disables or restricts the Owner Key.
+· The Owner inactivity condition for the configured delay has been satisfied · The Inheritance Key is authorized to sign transactions with Active Key scope · Activation of the Inheritance Key never disables or restricts the Owner Permission · At any time – even after activation – the Owner can, through the Owner Key, perform the following actions:
+  · Disable the Inheritance Key
+  · Reconfigure the delay period (and thereby reset the timer) · Replace the existing Inheritance Key with a completely new key

+Note: Replacing the Inheritance Key automatically cancels and replaces the previous Inheritance Key configuration.
+The account always has exactly one Inheritance Key slot, which can be disabled, configured, or active.

 # Explicit Responsibility Separation